Calling Test

 Part 3: A Framework for Discovering Your Purpose

 Here is a practical process.
 Not a formula — a framework.
-Work through each element.
+Work through each element honestly and look for where they overlap.

 Element 1: Your Gifts